-Wiston Lodge is governed by a Board of Trustees, all of whom are volunteers.
+Wiston Lodge is governed by a Board of Trustees, all of whom are volunteers who bring years of experience, a wealth of knowledge and most importantly a passion for driving Wiston Lodge forward to realise our vision.

 Isobel has had extensive experience of social and political campaigning since the 1960s.
 Professionally, she was a university lecturer, and is now retired.
 She was vice-convener of the Scottish Council for Voluntary Organisations for nine years and was on the board of Social Investment Scotland.
 Isobel and her family were residents of Wiston village for 12 years when the Lodge was run by the YMCA, so knew it well.
 For the past 30 years she has lived in Biggar.
 Currently she is also vice-chair of Scottish CND and is on the board of CommonWeal.